Where to see the “magnificent seven” of big cats

 For many people, Kenya embodies the romance and thrill of Africa.
 Its sweeping plains, dramatic mountains and dreamy beaches would be temptation enough to visit even without the incredible wildlife that roams its iconic landscapes.
 Thankfully, there are more than 50 protected areas such as Kenya’s national parks and reserves which together safeguard around eight percent of the Kenyan territory for the wildlife to roam.

-The headline act in Kenya’s lineup of national parks, this famous wildlife haven protects over 1,200 square kilometres of savannah grassland and a vast number of big game animals.
+The headline act in Kenya’s lineup of national parks, this famous wildlife haven protects over 1,200 square kilometers of savannah grassland and a vast number of big game animals.

 For a total contrast to Kenya’s savannah ecosystems, consider a visit to the Aberdare mountains, protected by National Park status since 1950.
-This region is a spectacular collection of peaks and ravines hewn originally by volcanic activity, and is now a scenic location for some excellent treks and hikes as well as hosting a large number of big game animals.
+This region is a spectacular collection of peaks and ravines hewn originally by volcanic activity.
+They offer a scenic location for some excellent treks and hikes as well as hosting a large number of big game animals.

 A significant population of rare black rhino call the park home, as do lions, leopards and primate species such as baboons, black and white Colobus monkeys and Sykes monkeys.

-Close to Kenya’s stunning coastline, the 9,000 square kilometres of Tsavo West is yet another remarkable destination for wildlife watching.
-Mzima springs is a lush section of the park where freshwater bubbles up from the ground, providing a focal point for a constant parade of creatures to come and drink, as well as a home for water loving species such as crocs and hippos.
-Big game in the park includes large herds of various antelope, zebras, lions, cheetahs, leopards, buffalo, rhinos, and giraffe.
+Close to Kenya’s stunning coastline, the 9,000 square kilometers of Tsavo West is yet another remarkable destination for wildlife watching.
+Mzima Springs is a lush section of the park where freshwater bubbles up from the ground, providing a focal point for a constant parade of creatures to come and drink, as well as a home for water loving species such as crocs and hippos.
+Big game in the park includes large herds of various antelope, zebras, lions, cheetahs, leopards, buffalo, rhinos, and giraffes.

-The beautiful surroundings of Laikipia is the location for this unique private conservancy.
+The beautiful surroundings of Laikipia are the location for this unique private conservancy.
 Situated to the north of Mount Kenya, there are some spectacular views around the reserve.
 Enjoy night and daytime game drives, as well as walking (and sometimes even horseback) safaris and overnight bush camping.
-Expect to see lions, elephants, giraffe, impala and hippo here, and for the lucky few, maybe a leopard or cheetah.
+Expect to see lions, elephants, giraffes, impalas and hippos here, and for the lucky few, maybe a leopard or cheetah.

 73 square kilometres of birdwatching heaven lies just 90 minutes from Nairobi, easily accessible on almost every itinerary.
 There are a total of 400 species of birds recorded in the park, many of which nest and breed here.
 Some of the most significant avian species to look out for include Spectacled Weaver, Klaas’s Cuckoo, Black-backed Puffback, and Long-crested Eagle.
 Aside from ornithological rarities, the park is also home to 50 plus species of mammal, notably leopard, giraffe, Grevy’s Zebra, warthog, Impala and Galago.